Skip to main content

 • Misrepresent your current or past affiliation with another person or entity, or otherwise contain fraudulent, false, deceptive or misleading information.

-While Doximity is not responsible for User Content, it may, but has no obligation to, monitor, review or edit User Content.
-In all cases, we reserve the right to remove any User Content for any or no reason, including User Content that we determine in our sole discretion violates these Terms, threatens the personal safety of our users or the public, or could create liability for Doximity.
+While Doximity is not responsible for User Content, we may, but have no obligation to, monitor, review or edit User Content.
+In all cases, we reserve the right to remove any User Content for any or no reason, including User Content that we determine in our sole discretion violates these Terms, threatens the personal safety of our users or the public, or could create liability or reputational harm for Doximity.
 We may take these actions without prior notification to you, and shall have no liability as a result of any such action.

 We make reasonable efforts to keep all of the Services fully operational, however we may encounter technical difficulties or engage in maintenance or updates to the Services that may cause temporary interruptions.
-We reserve the right, at any time, to modify, suspend or discontinue any Service or functions and features of a Service, without liability to you, except that if we discontinue a Service for which you have purchased a subscription, we will give you a prorated refund of your subscription fees.
-You understand and agree that Doximity has no obligation to provide any specific content through the Service and Doximity may, from time to time, remove any content without notice, in our sole discretion.
+We reserve the right, at any time, to modify, suspend or discontinue any functions and features of the Services, without liability to you, except that if we discontinue any such function or feature for which you have purchased a subscription, we will give you a prorated refund of your subscription fees.
+You understand and agree that Doximity has no obligation to provide any specific content through the Services and Doximity may, from time to time, remove any Content without notice, at our sole discretion.

 E. Your Doximity Account

 We may offer individuals the opportunity to purchase subscriptions for our paid Services.
 You do not need to be a registered Doximity member to purchase subscriptions; however, for certain Services, such as Dialer Pro, only Doximity members we have verified are healthcare providers are eligible to use the Services and the single-use license codes issued in connection with the purchase.
 If you purchase a subscription for a paid Service, either for yourself or for someone else, you agree that the subscription fees and applicable taxes are payable in advance, subscriptions automatically renew at the end of their subscription term, and you will be charged for the renewal subscription term using any payment method we have on record for you, unless you cancel your auto-renewal prior to the renewal date.
-We will notify you by email prior to your subscription renewal so you will have time to cancel your auto-renewal, which you may do at any time by contacting Member Support at support@doximity.com and following the provided instructions.
+We will notify you by email at least 15 days prior to your subscription renewal describing the subscription plan, the automatically renewing nature of the subscription, the amount that will be charged at renewal, and how to cancel your auto-renewal, which you may do at any time by contacting Member Support at dialerpro@doximity.com and following the provided instructions.
 You may also cancel your auto-renewal by adjusting your account settings in the Subscriber Portal which is hosted by our third-party payment and subscription management platform and accessible from your subscription purchase, renewal notice, and other emails relating to your subscription.

 When you cancel a paid subscription, the cancellation is effective at the end of the current subscription term and the paid Service will remain available for use until that time.
+No further charges will be made to your saved payment method following cancellation of your subscription term.
 While we may offer an initial cancellation period with first time purchases, we do not otherwise provide refunds or credits for subscriptions purchased, except where required by law.

 We reserve the right to adjust pricing for our paid Services at any time as we may determine in our sole discretion.
 Any pricing change will apply to your next subscription renewal term.
 Before charging you for a renewal subscription term, we will notify you of the applicable fees by email sent to the email address provided in connection with the initial subscription.
 If you do not wish to renew your subscription, you may cancel the auto-renewal as described above.
 If you do not cancel your auto-renewal, you will be deemed to have agreed to renewal of your subscription including the applicable charges.